marifl/formr_dev_docker/README.md

 ### 3. Build containers and Install initial schema
 - Run `./build.sh`
-- This process will be create a mysql encryption key, pull formr project from github, create and run the containers for OpenCPU, formr, its daemons, and traefik (a reverse proxy which takes care of TLS):
+- This process will be create a mysql database, pull formr project from github, create and run the containers for OpenCPU, formr and its daemons:
   - formr_app  = container of formr application
   - formr_db   = container of mysql db
   - opencpu    = container of opencpu